MicrosoftDocs/learn/learn-pr/languages/python-install-vscode/includes/4-exercise-interactive-mode.md

 The important takeaways from this unit:

 - Writing code requires precision.
 Even one small mistake can cause an error.
 - You can use interactive mode to quickly try writing Python.
-Each line will be interpreted and executed immediately.
+Each line will be interpreted and run immediately.
-- To exit interactive mode, use the `exit()` command.
+- To close interactive mode, use the `exit()` command.